eslint/rfcs/designs/2025-define-plugin/README.md

 ## Detailed Design

 The `@eslint/plugin-kit` package would export a `definePlugin` function that takes in a single required options object.
-The options properties would require two properties:
+The options properties would require authors specify at least the following two properties:

 - `meta`: The same `name` as [Meta Data in Plugins](https://eslint.org/docs/latest/extend/plugins#meta-data-in-plugins), along with an optional `version`
 - `rules`: The same object as [Rules in Plugins](https://eslint.org/docs/latest/extend/plugins#rules-in-plugins), but also allowing functions that return a rule